-Before taking any herbal remedy for your psoriasis or psoriatic arthritis, talk with to your doctor.
+Before taking any herbal remedy for your psoriasis or psoriatic arthritis, talk with your doctor.
 Some herbal remedies can cause dangerous interactions with your medications.
 Also, you should not take some herbal remedies if you are pregnant or breastfeeding, or if you have pre-existing medical conditions such as diabetes or high blood pressure, or mood disorders.
 Stop using the remedy immediately should you experience side effects and tell your health care provider.

 Here are some herbs/natural remedies that may help with your psoriasis or psoriatic arthritis.

 Gel from the aloe plant (which is related to the cactus) can be applied to the skin up to three times a day.
 Some research shows it can help reduce redness and scaling associated with psoriasis.
 Look for creams containing 0.5% aloe.
 No benefit has been shown from taking aloe in tablet form and it can be dangerous.

 Apple Cider Vinegar

 Used by ancient cultures as a disinfectant, apple cider vinegar may help relieve scalp itch from psoriasis.
 You can buy a bottle of organic apple cider vinegar at the grocery store and apply it to your scalp several times a week.
 Some people report diluting vinegar with water on a 1-to-1 ratio helps prevent a burning sensation.
 Others say they need to rinse the skin once the solution has dried to prevent irritation.
 Skip this cheap remedy if your scalp skin is cracked or bleeding.
 If you have open wounds, vinegar will only irritate your skin and cause a burning sensation.
 If it works for you, you should see results within a few weeks.